AIA Connecticut Committees

 This dynamic roundtable, meeting nine times a year to explore and discuss issues specific to small practices, is a must for the sole practitioner and micro firm.
 Most roundtables feature expert speakers.

 All AIA Connecticut members are invited to attend.
-Meetings are held at the offices of AIA Connecticut on Wednesdays at 4:00 p.m., unless otherwise noted.
+Meetings are held at the offices of AIA Connecticut on Wednesdays at 4:00 p.m., unless otherwise noted and will earn 1 CE hour per roundtable discussion regardless of length of the presentation, as these are informal programs.
 See Calendar for dates.
 (Schedule information subject to change.)

 The AIA Connecticut Small Firms Roundtable is generously sponsored by